Nuclear Verdicts Used to Be a Big-Company Problem. Not Anymore.

 • Survey respondents issued nuclear-level awards against small and midsize businesses at a 25% rate, close to the 30% rate for large corporations.
 (Swiss Re)

-• Among verdicts tracked by Marathon Strategies, nuclear verdicts totaled $31.3 billion in 2024, up 116% from 2023.
+• Marathon Strategies tracked $31.3 billion in nuclear verdicts in 2024, up 116% from 2023.

 What Is a Nuclear Verdict?

 A nuclear verdict is a jury award of $10 million or more in a civil lawsuit.
-Legal professionals and groups like the Institute for Legal Reform use the term to describe awards that far exceed what defendants and their insurers expected.
+Legal professionals and groups like the Institute for Legal Reform use the term for awards that far exceed what defendants and their insurers expected.
 Awards above $100 million are sometimes called "thermonuclear" verdicts.
 Most civil cases settle before trial, but a nuclear verdict comes from a jury that has decided to send a message, sometimes in response to perceived corporate negligence or sympathy for a seriously injured plaintiff.
 Verdicts differ from settlements because juries, not negotiating parties, set the final award.

 How Wide Is the Small Business Coverage Shortfall?